dhutapratama/docs/validation.md

 The field under validation must match the authenticated user's password.

 > **Warning**
-> This rule was renamed to `current_password` with the intention of removing it in Laravel 9.
+> This rule was renamed to `current_password` with the intention of removing it in Lets 9.
 Please use the [Current Password](#rule-current-password) rule instead.

 <a name="rule-present"></a>
 #### present